nezaboodka/reactronic/README.md

     data of an application (state);
   - **Atomic Action** - a function that makes changes in observable objects in atomic way ("all or nothing");
-  - **Reactive Process** - the mechanism providing automatic and recurrent (re-)execution of given function in response to changes made by atomic actions;
+  - **Reactive Process** - recurrent and automatic (re-)execution of a function in response to changes made by atomic actions;
   - **Cached Result** -  result value of a function that is remembered and, if the becomes obsolete, causes its function to re-execute on-demand.